-Azure App Service Plan is the container for hosting Web Apps, API Apps, Mobile Apps and Function Apps.
+Azure App Service Plan is the container for hosting Web Apps, REST APIs, custom containers and Function Apps.
 The course will explain the underlying infrastructure, deployment, handling load with scaling and Azure CDN, and monitoring of App Services.

 Neil is a solutions architect and developer, with a passion for web development, architecture, and security.
 He has worked in large and small IT organizations, written articles on development, and spoken at local .NET user groups.
 Neil has several Microsoft Certifications, including MCPD, MCSA, and MCSD.